About this Dashboard

 The SSURGO data is available as either a raster (at 1 Om, 30m, and 90m resolutions) or vector layer, and the data for this dashboard is derived from the vector data.
 To facilitate analysis of the SSURGO data, the Native Lands Advocacy Project (NLAP) utilized the GSSURGO dataset, or “Gridded” SSURGO, which is a packaged data product developed by NRCS which utilizes the proprietary ESRI file geodatabase format and can be downloaded at the State or National level.

 Why is this Data and Dashboard Important?

 There is an extreme lack of data to assess the quality of soils on Native Lands in the United States.
-Most of the agriculture data collected by the United States Government is aggregated at the State and County levels and because native lands often overlap state and county boundaries, it makes it extremely difficult to counts for just native lands.
-This data and dashboard can be an invaluable tool for Tribes and native people in general to assess the quality of their lands, prioritize areas for protection, development zoning, etc.
+Most of the agriculture data collected by the United States Government is aggregated at the State and County levels, and because Native lands often overlap state and county boundaries, it makes it extremely difficult to count only for Native lands.
+This data and dashboard can be an invaluable tool for Tribes and Native peoples in general to assess the quality of their lands, prioritize areas for protection, development zoning, etc.

 This dashboard aggregates data using the external boundaries of Native lands and Tribal statistical areas and does not differentiate between fee and trust lands within those boundaries.